Yes, your super gets taxed in a few main ways:

 After-tax contributions (a.k.a. personal, voluntary, or non-concessional contributions) |

-1. If your income plus super is over $250,000/year, the ATO may apply an extra 15% to some or all of your super contributions.
+* If your income plus before-tax super contributions is over $250,000/year, the ATO may apply an extra 15% to some or all of your contributions.

-This means super can be a tax-effective way to both save for your future and reduce your taxable income.
+Super can be a tax-effective way to save for your future

-The Australian tax laws set out whether and when you have to pay tax on contributions to your super.
+The Australian tax laws set out if and when you have to pay contribution tax in superannuation.

-One thing you can do to avoid paying extra tax is to list your tax file number (TFN) in Member Online.
-Otherwise, you could pay up to 47% tax on the SG contributions from your employer, and any other before-tax contributions (45% + 2% Medicare Levy).
+If you don't, you could pay up to 47% tax on the SG contributions from your employer, and any other before-tax super payments (45% + 2% Medicare levy).

 You also can't make voluntary after-tax contributions unless you list your TFN with us.

-There are some limits to how much you can contribute to your super fund each year, and you could pay extra tax if you go over these limits.
+There are some limits to how much you can contribute to your super fund each year.
+You could pay extra tax if you go over these limits.

-Usually your super fund and employer will automatically report your super balances and contributions to the ATO.
+Usually, your super fund and employer will report your super balances and contributions to the ATO.
+You won’t need to do anything.

-In some cases, you may need to declare income, deductions or tax offsets from super in your return, and you can check this with your accountant or tax agent at tax time.
+In some cases, you may need to declare income, deductions, or tax offsets from super in your return.
+You can check this with your accountant or tax agent at tax time.

-There are 2 main tax advantages of adding money to your super for low income earners:
+Low-income earners have 2 main tax advantages when adding money to super:

-You can generally access your super tax-free over age 60.
+You can generally access your super tax-free from age 60.
 If you're ready to plan your retirement, we can help.

 Investment earnings in your superannuation account are usually taxed at 15% (or 10% on some capital gains), which is often less than the tax rate of up to 47% on investments outside of super.